 Heading Down South to Border Field State Park

-Well, on August 13th, we headed down to the most southern beach of San Diego, in fact, the most southwestern spot of the contiguous United States – Border Field State Park.
+Well, on August 13, we headed down to the most southern beach of San Diego, the most southwestern spot of the contiguous United States – Border Field State Park.

 Agua Hedionda Lagoon Discovery Center- South Ponto Beach Grandview Beach

-Well, we got out of pretty fast, so we decided to first head over to the Agua Hedionda Lagoon Discovery Center.
-I was excited to show my girls this amazing nature center, its native garden as well a short nature trail- the Discovery Center Trail.
+We got out pretty fast, so we first headed to the Agua Hedionda Lagoon Discovery Center.
+I was excited to show my girls this excellent nature center, its native garden, and a short nature trail- the Discovery Center Trail.

-It was a low tide day, and I was able to walk south to Grandview Beach to see what the surfers were up to.
+It was a low tide day, and I could walk south to Grandview Beach to see what the surfers were up to.

 Walking & Contemplating My New Life on the Beaches of Encinitas

 On August 23, I headed south to spend the day at the beach in Encinitas.
-I was down in the dumps because both of my girls were away at college, and my son and grandson just moved out as well.
+I was down in the dumps because my girls were away at college, and my son and grandson had just moved out.

-Seeing that I have been a stay-at-home Mom for close to twenty years, I was feeling lost and unsure how to proceed in my new life.
-So what better place to contemplate life, than on a very long walk at the beach.
+Seeing that I have been a stay-at-home Mom for nearly twenty years, I was feeling lost and unsure how to proceed in my new life.
+So what better place to contemplate life than on a long walk at the beach?

-As I approached Swami’s State Beach, I enjoyed taking a bit of a break by sitting on the reefs and watching the surfers in the water
+As I approached Swami’s State Beach, I enjoyed taking a break by sitting on the reefs and watching the surfers in the water.

 Rather than sitting on Moonlight Beach on the way back, I kept going north, making my way through Stonesteps Beach and finally reaching Beacon’s Beach.

 Again, I concentrated on taking photos of the bluffs, birds, and the ocean.
-By taking photo’s, I was distracting myself from thinking about life.
+By taking pictures, I was distracting myself from thinking about life.

-Today, I went a little farther than I have gone before on Beacon’s Beach, and I have pictures to prove it!
-The tide was just right, and I was able to pass this seawall and get a glimpse towards Grandview Beach.
+Today, I went a little farther than before on Beacon’s Beach, and I have pictures to prove it!
+The tide was just right; I could pass this seawall and get a glimpse of Grandview Beach.

-While making my way south, back to Moonlight Beach, I was able to get this great photo of birds flying away from a ground of track and field students that were on the beach — seeing the kids brought back memories of my youngest daughter who used to run track.
-Isn’t funny how sometimes the universe gives you a gift of joy when you need it most?
+While making my way south, back to Moonlight Beach, I got this great photo of birds flying away from a ground of track and field students on the beach — seeing the kids brought back memories of my youngest daughter, who used to run track.
+Isn’t it funny how sometimes the universe gives you a gift of joy when you need it most?

 Oh, how I love this beach!